naouar/tensorhub/README.md

 # TensorMine
 **Models Implemented in TensorFlow 2.0-alpha** (*Under active development.*)

-The core open source library to help you develop and train ML models.
+The core open source library to help you develop and train ML models easy and fast as never before.

 ![TensorMine](header.png)